josephrmartinez/mktute/README.md

 ### Turn your recent git commits into a step-by-step programming tutorial:

 1. Run `mktute`, select start and end commits.
-2. Your git diffs are sent to GPT-4-turbo.
-(You will be asked to set your OPENAI_API_KEY if it is not already accessible from the shell.)
+2. Your git diffs are sent to Anthropic's Claude 3 Sonnet or OpenAI's GPT-4-turbo.
+(You will be asked to set your api key for the selected provider if it is not already accessible from the shell.)
 3. mktute generates a first draft of a step-by-step tutorial covering the code you recently committed.
 The tutorial is automatically saved as a markdown file in the current working directory.

 ### Use cases: